How to Become a Surgical Technologist: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 How Much Does a Surgical Technologist Make?

-According to Bureau of Labor Statistics, the average salary* for a Surgical Tech is $50,110, with the lowest paid 10% ranging around $33,420 a year and the highest paid 10% ranging around $71,400 per year.
+According to Bureau of Labor Statistics, the average salary* for a Surgical Tech is about $54,000, with the highest paid 10% making around $76,000 per year.

-Your level of experience will play a large part in determining your salary*, and your choice of state, city, and hospital group will have a large impact as well.
+Your level of experience will of course play a large part in determining your salary*, as will your choice of state, city, and hospital group as well.

-The type of facility in which you work may determine your salary* also.
+The type of medical facility in which you work may greatly determine your salary* also.
 Outpatient centers, for example, pay an average of about $4,000 more (per year) than general hospitals, while hospitals pay an average of $2,500 a year more than dental offices.
+So choose what interests you, but be sure to do your homework on the pay range.

 Highest Paying States for Surgical Technologists